NVIDIA/aistore/deploy/dev/docker/README.md

 ## Requirements

 >Install Docker and Docker-Compose prior to deploying a cluster.
-For setting up Docker services please read [Getting started with Docker.](../README.md)
+For setting up Docker services please read [Getting started with Docker.](docs/docker_main.md)

 [`$GOPATH`](https://golang.org/doc/code.html#GOPATH) environment variable must be defined before starting cluster deployment.
-Docker attaches `$GOPATH/src` directory to a container, so the container at start builds new binaries from the current sources.
+Docker uses the `$GOPATH/src` directory as a bind mount for the container.
+The container at start builds new binaries from the current sources.

 For the *i*th cluster, AIStore creates three networks: ais${i}\_public, ais${i}\_internal\_control, and ais${i}\_internal\_data.
 The latter two are used only if the cluster is deployed with multiple networks (`-m` argument must be passed to the deploy script).
 It is expected that only AIStore cluster *i* is attached to each these networks.
 In a multi-cluster configuration, proxy containers of one cluster are connected to the Docker public networks of other clusters to allow for multi-tiering and replication.
 In multi-cluster configuration, target containers of one cluster are connected to the Docker public and replication networks of other clusters to allow for multi-tiering and replication.